Old Blue (robin): History

-In 1983, she was moved to Rangatira Island so that the other breeding female, Old Green who wasn't directly related to her would have a chance to produce offspring and the remaining genetic diversity could be preserved.
-Sadly none of Old Green's offspring managed to survive to the stage where they could breed.
-That resulted in Old Green's genes being lost.
+In 1983, she was moved to Rangatira Island so that the other breeding female, Old Green (who was not directly related to her), would have a chance to produce offspring and the remaining genetic diversity could be preserved.
+However, none of Old Green's offspring survived to the stage where they could breed.
+This resulted in Old Green's genes being lost.

 Through Old Blue's breeding period, she managed to raise eleven chicks.
-All of the Black Robins today are descended from Old Blue and male breeder, Old Yellow.
+All of the black robins today are descended from Old Blue and male Old Yellow.
 By early 2013, the Chatham Island robin population was approximately 250.
-As of 2021, the population was approximately 300.
+As of 2021, the population was approximately 300, and as of 2025, approximately 350.

 A book about her, Old Blue: The Rarest Bird in the World by Mary Taylor, won an award in 1994 for the Best Children's Non-fiction Title at New Zealand's National Book Awards.

 Memorial

-A plaque dedicated to her is situated at the Chatham Island airport.
+A plaque dedicated to her is situated at the Chatham Islands Airport.
 She is also the only bird to have its death officially announced in a government parliament.